Flooding swamps New Orleans; possible hurricane coming next

 Forecasters said Louisiana could see up to 12 inches (30 centimeters) of rain by Monday, with isolated areas receiving as much as 18 inches (46 centimeters).

 A spokesman for the Army Corps of Engineers in New Orleans said the agency was not expecting widespread overtopping of the levees, but there are concerns for areas south of the city.
-The river was expected to rise to 20 feet (6 meters) by late Friday at a key gauge in New Orleans.
-The area is protected by levees 20 to 25 feet (6 to 7.6 meters) high, he said.
+The weather service expects the river to rise to 20 feet (6 meters) by Saturday morning at a key gauge in the New Orleans area, which is protected by levees 20 to 25 feet (6 to 7.6 meters) high.

-The Corps was working with local officials to identify any low-lying areas and reinforce them, he said.
-He cautioned that the situation may change as more information about the storm arrives.
+The Corps was working with local officials to identify low-lying areas and reinforce them, he said.
+He cautioned that the situation may change as more information arrives.

 “We’re confident the levees themselves are in good shape.
 The big focus is height,” spokesman Ricky Boyett said.